thiagorossener/jekflix-template/README.md

 ## License

-*Jekflix Pro Template* is available under the MIT license.
+*Jekflix Template* is available under the MIT license.
 See the LICENSE file for more info.